 Rocket Money Alternative

-Rocket Money is well known for finding recurring charges.
-Shelter takes a different angle: it helps people understand whether their bills and subscriptions will squeeze cash flow before payday and what is actually safe to spend right now.
+Rocket Money is well known for finding recurring charges and helping with cleanup.
+Shelter takes a different angle: an AI financial guardian that watches your cash flow around the clock, understands whether your bills and subscriptions will squeeze you before payday, and tells you what to do about it.

 Best if you want to